-Designing a pseudorandom number generator (PRNG) is a difficult and complex task.
-Many recent works have considered chaotic functions as the basis of built PRNGs: the quality of the output would indeed be an obvious consequence of some chaos properties.
+Designing a pseudorandom number generator (PRNG) is a hard and complex task.
+Many recent works have considered chaotic functions as the basis of built PRNGs: the quality of the output would be an obvious consequence of some chaos properties.
 However, there is no direct reasoning that goes from chaotic functions to uniform distribution of the output.
-Moreover, embedding such kind of functions into a PRNG does not necessarily allow to get a chaotic output, which could be required for simulating some chaotic behaviors.
+Moreover, it is not clear that embedding such kind of functions into a PRNG allows to get a chaotic output, which could be required for simulating some chaotic behaviors.